-GRASP’s mission is to improve the lives of adults and teens on the autism spectrum through community outreach, peer supports, education, and advocacy.
+GRASP’s mission is to improve and enrich the lives of adolescents and adults on the autism spectrum, and their families through, advocacy, community outreach, education, peer supports, programming and services, at no cost to its members.

 At GRASP we envision a world where all individuals on the autism spectrum are respected, valued, and fairly represented; where appropriate supports and services are readily available to those in need; and where people on the spectrum are empowered to participate in policy and personal decisions that affect their lives.